skyv26/skyv26/README.md

 I am a passionate **Full Stack Developer** from **INDIA** with 1+ years of experience in Web Development.

-- 🔭 I’m currently working on Backend Framework Python Django and Ruby on Rails.
+- 🔭 I’m currently working on full-stack projects using React library on front-end and Ruby on Rails on back-end.
-- 🌱 I’m currently learning React.js, Redux, SSR, PWA's
+- 🌱 I’m currently learning SSR, PWA's and CSS frameworks.
-- 👯 I’m looking to collaborate on **Open Source Project** and **IoT**
+- 👯 I’m looking to collaborate on **Open Source** and **IoT** projects.
 - 💬 Ask me *anything* about `Techonology`
 - 📫 <a href="mailto:dev.aakashv@gmail.com">Send an email</a>
 - 😄 Pronouns: He / Him